The Top 15 Most Useful Retail Math Formulas

-Retail math is used daily in various ways by store owners, managers, retail buyers, and other retail employees.
-It is used to evaluate inventory purchasing plans, analyze sales figures, add-on markup, and apply markdown pricing to plan stock levels in the store.
+Retail math is used daily in various ways by store owners, managers, retail buyers, and other retail employees to evaluate inventory purchasing plans, analyze sales figures, add-on markup, and apply markdown pricing to plan stock levels in the store.
 Although most accounting programs do the math for you, as a business owner or accountant you should know the most common retail math formulas that are used to track merchandise, measure sales performance, determine profitability, and help create pricing strategies.

 Acid-Test Ratio = Current Assets - Inventory ÷ Current Liabilities